Language with Vision: a Study on Grounded Word and Sentence Embeddings: Bridging the Gap Between Language and Vision

 \section{Bridging the Gap Between Language and Vision}

-While our model is relatively simple compared to many others \citep{shahmohammadi2021learning,kiros-etal-2018-illustrative,kiela-etal-2018-learning}, there are other approaches that connect language with vision with even simpler methods \citep{collell2017imagined,Gunther2020Images,hasegawa-etal-2017-incorporating}.
+While our model is relatively simple compared to many others \citep{shahmohammadi2021learning,kiros-etal-2018-illustrative,kiela-etal-2018-learning}, there are alternative approaches that use even simpler methods to integrate language with vision \citep{collell2017imagined,Gunther2020Images,hasegawa-etal-2017-incorporating}.
 This raises the question of how to properly fill the gap between language and vision.
-We, therefore, propose different ways to fill this gap and evaluate their efficacy.
-We constructed the following scenarios.
-In each scenario, similar as before, after the training, we use the trained mapping $M$ to map all the textual embeddings into the grounded space to obtain grounded embeddings.\\
+We therefore { investigated different ways in which the part of our model that bridges this gap can be engineered, and evaluated how well these alternative implementations perform.} We constructed the following scenarios.
+In all the scenarios, similar as before, after the training, we use the trained mapping $M$ to map all the textual embeddings into the grounded space to obtain grounded embeddings.\\

-\textbf{Word-Level (WL):} For each training (caption, image vector) pair $(S_j, I_j) \in D$, we remove the stop words in caption $S_j$ and train a linear mapping $M$ from each word to their corresponding image vector $I_j$.
+\textbf{Word-Level (WL):} For each training (caption, image vector) pair $(S_j, I_j) \in D$, we remove the stop words in caption $S_j$ and train a linear mapping $M$ from each word to its corresponding image vector $I_j$.
 For instance, the caption \textit{`there is a dog on the floor'} would be converted into \textit{`dog floor'}.
-Then, the textual embeddings of both \textit{dog} and \textit{floor} are mapped to their corresponding image one by one using the mapping $M$.
+Then, the textual embeddings of both \textit{dog} and \textit{floor} are mapped to their corresponding image one by one using only the mapping $M$.
 Similar to \citet{Gunther2020Images}, we employed PCA \citep{pearson1901liii} to match the dimensions of the image vectors (2048) to the output of the mapping $M$ (1024).\\

 \textbf{Bag-of-Words (BoW):} For each training (caption, image vector) pair $(S_j, I_j) \in D$, after mapping all the words in $S_j$ into the grounded space using a linear mapping here denoted again as $M$, we average them to obtain the BoW sentence representation.
 The BoW vector is then mapped into the image vector $I_j$ using a hidden layer with $Tanh$ activation function.
-This model is more advanced (in comparison to `Word-Level') given that it uses all the words in the captions and applies a non-linear transformation.\\
+This approach represents a more sophisticated method than the 'Word-Level' model, as it utilizes all words in the captions and incorporates a non-linear transformation, potentially leading to improved performance.\\